dandavison/dandavison.github.io/pages/fibonacci-eigenbasis.md

-Title: Finding the nth Fibonacci number by a change of basis to the eigenvectors
+Title: Finding the nth Fibonacci number via an eigenvector change of basis
 Slug: fibonacci-eigenbasis
 Date: 2016-10-01